Ilvesheim: Nature

 Ilvesheim is in a part of the Neckar river water protection area.
 There is a makeshift beach located on the north side of the river, just across from the Seckenheim Schloss, which is frequented during the summer months.
 Fishing outside of the area is quite popular.
 In Nord Ilvesheim, there is a nature recovery zone with a lake cordoned off by a fence and trees.
 This project was started after years of pollution and littering destroyed the natural environment.
 Visitation to the area is not open to the general public but may be coordinated through the Rathaus (City Hall).

 Sports and Leisure

 Along the Neckar river there is a hard-surfaced walking/biking path, elevated above the bank, which makes up a portion of the Neckar recreational path.
 The path skirts housing as well as the outside sports center with soccer fields and an outdoor swimming pool (Freibad), popular during the summer months.
 There is also a putt-putt course open from March until October, next to a playground.
 On the southside of the canal is the Neckarhalle and Hallenbad, home to many indoor sport events, to include handball, swimming, indoor soccer, and karate.

-Eating

-Ilvesheim boasts a total of four Greek restaurants (Zur Krone, Santorini, Schiff Alexander, and Taverna Mediterranee).
-Other restaurants include the traditional German restaurant Zur Rose and the Adler restaurant.
-A popular dessert spot is Cafe Eis Leone located next to the Rewe grocery store.